 https://www.seas.upenn.edu/diversity-and-inclusion/our-commitment-to-diversity-and-inclusion/

 The Pennbook contains policies that apply to all students at the University of Pennsylvania.
 You can refer to this resource throughout your time as a Penn student for important information.
 The two most important policies in the Pennbook are the Code of Student Conduct and the Code of Academic Integrity.
 These two policies outline the general responsibilities of being a student at Penn.
 All students are expected to have read and understood both policies.
-Students can also refer to the Penn Engineering Student Code of Conduct.
+Students can also refer to the Penn Engineering Student Code of Ethics.

 If you are a victim of, witness, or are otherwise affected by unacceptable behavior: